Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Evaluation

-\paragraph{Adaptivity} Adaptivity evaluates whether a personalized agent can update its behavior as new evidence about preferences arrives while preserving continuity and minimizing user burden.
-Adaptation Success Rate \citep{shang2025agentrecbench,jiang2025personamem} measures whether the agent improves personalization after receiving explicit feedback, new constraints, or additional user context.
-Selective Forgetting \citep{hu2025evaluating} that measures the ability to overwrite or retract outdated memory entries when faced with contradictory evidence is equally important due to the evolution of user preferences.
-Interaction Efficiency \citep{liprefdisco} captures the cost of adaptation, such as the number of turns, clarifications, or edits needed before the user accepts the result, which directly impacts practical usability.
-Proactivity \citep{hao2025evaluating} complements these metrics by measuring whether the agent can anticipate needs and offer helpful next steps at the right time without introducing irrelevant suggestions or unnecessary interruptions.
+\paragraph{Adaptivity} Adaptivity evaluates whether a personalized agent can update its behavior as new evidence about user preferences becomes available, while preserving continuity and minimizing user burden.
+Adaptation Success Rate \citep{shang2025agentrecbench,jiang2025personamem} measures whether the agent improves personalization after receiving explicit feedback, additional constraints, or new user context.
+Because preferences may evolve or even contradict earlier evidence, Selective Forgetting \citep{hu2025evaluating} is equally important for assessing whether outdated memory can be revised, overwritten, or removed appropriately.
+Interaction Efficiency \citep{liprefdisco} captures the cost of adaptation, such as the number of turns, clarifications, or edits required before the user accepts the result.
+Proactivity \citep{hao2025evaluating} complements these metrics by measuring whether the agent can anticipate needs and offer helpful next steps at the right time without creating unnecessary interruption or irrelevant suggestions.

-\paragraph{Generalization} Generalization captures whether personalization transfers beyond the narrow contexts where it was learned.
-Out-of-Domain Performance \citep{jiang2025personamem} measures whether an agent can apply a user's preferences in specific scenarios to new domains, tasks, or situations without requiring the user to restate them.
-This is particularly important for agents that aim to support diverse daily activities, where preferences learned in one domain should carry over to other domains in a principled way.
+\paragraph{Generalization} Generalization captures whether personalization transfers beyond the contexts in which it was originally learned.
+In practice, a useful personalized agent should not require the user to restate preferences for every new domain, task, or situation.
+Out-of-Domain Performance \citep{jiang2025personamem} therefore measures whether preferences acquired in one setting can be applied appropriately in others.
+This dimension is especially important for general-purpose agents that are expected to support diverse daily activities, where personalization must remain reusable rather than narrowly tied to a single task context.